aneez9n/Basic-Projects/README.md

 # Basic Projects
-this repository contains simple programs like searching algorithms, basic python codes, and small projects.
+This repository contains simple programs like searching algorithms, basic python codes, and small projects.

 ## Project 1

-the first program is about python init method. added exception handling program.
+The first program is about python init method. added exception handling program.